jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 const greet = (name = 'World') => console.log(`Hello ${name}!`)
 {% endhighlight %}

 Can you guess the type for the parameter `name`?
-If guessed `string` then you are close but not quite correct.
-The correct type is an *optional `string`* -- meaning it may be `undefined`.
+If you guessed `string` then you are close but not quite correct.
+The correct type is an *optional `string`* -- meaning it can be `undefined`.

 Without explicit types, we will inevitably make a mistake and use the wrong ones.
 Is `add(null, 2)` a valid invocation?
 Obviously not!
 But what about `add('1', 2)`.
 Maybe?
 It is hard to know the original intention of the function's author.